austinramey/personal-vault/2;30 - 4322 - Strategic Management/Chapter 9 - Strategic Control and Corporate Governance.md

 - Compensation system is perceived as fair and equitable
 - Structure if flexible, it can adapt to changing circumstances
 # Corporate System
-## Corporate Goverancne
+## Corporate Governance
-Strategic control mechanism crporate governance focuses on relationships among
+Strategic control mechanism corporate governance focuses on relationships among
 - Shareholders
 - Management
 - Board of Directors
 ## Agency Theory
-Managers !=
+Managers != Owners
+- Agency theory deals with relationship between principals and agents
+- What to do when the goals of the principals and agents conflict
+- What to do when it is difficult or expensive for the principal to verify what the agent is actually doing
+- What happens when the principal and the agent have different attitudes and preferences toward risk?
+## Mechanisms
+Corporate governance mechanism - aligning the interest of onwers and mangers through